hmcts/ccd-case-ui-toolkit/demo/README.md

 - Switch to `demo` folder in your console.
 - `yarn install` to install required dependencies.

-## Replace `TickTock` library related code with your own library tags and imports
+## Replace `CaseUIToolkit` library related code with your own library tags and imports
-This step may be optional at first since you might just want to build demo projects with TickTock library example.
+This step may be optional at first since you might just want to build demo projects with CaseUIToolkit library example.

 Once you're ready to develop your own library you should do the following.
-- Adjust source codes of `angular-library-seed/demo/esm/src/app/*.ts` files for AOT/JIT builds.
-- Adjust source codes of `angular-library-seed/demo/umd/app/*.ts` files for UMD builds.
+- Adjust source codes of `ccd-case-ui-toolkit/demo/src/app/*.ts` files for Angular builds.

-## Build demo projects
+## Build project
-- `yarn build` for building AOT, JIT and UMD demo versions all at once.
+- `yarn build` for building Angular Demo app.

-You may also build projects separately:
-- `yarn build:jit` - for building JIT version of demo project.
-- `yarn build:aot` - for building AOT version of demo project.
-- `yarn build:umd` - for building UMD version of demo project.

-To see your library in action launch the following files in your browser:
-- `angular-library-seed/demo/esm/dist/jit/index.html` file for JIT build
-- `angular-library-seed/demo/esm/dist/aot/index.html` file for AOT build
-- `angular-library-seed/demo/umd/index.html` file for UMD build

-## Build JIT project in watch mode
+## Start project in watch mode
-- `yarn start` for building JIT version of demo project and start watching for library changes.
+- `yarn start:watch` for starting version of demo project and start watching for library changes.

-This command may be used simultaneously in combination with [angular-library-seed](https://github.com/trekhleb/angular-library-seed)'s `yarn build:watch`.
-As a result once you change library source code it will be automatically re-compiled and in turn your JIT demo-project will be automatically re-built and you will be able to see that changes in your browser instantly.
+This command may be used simultaneously in combination with [ccd-case-ui-toolkit](https://github.com/hmcts/ccd-case-ui-toolkit)'s `yarn build:watch`.
+As a result once you change library source code it will be automatically re-compiled and in turn your demo-project will be automatically re-built and you will be able to see that changes in your browser instantly.

 See [Development Workflow](https://github.com/trekhleb/angular-library-seed#development-workflow) section of [angular-library-seed](https://github.com/trekhleb/angular-library-seed)'s README for more details.

-## Other commands

-#### Cleaning
-- `yarn clean:tmp` command will clean up all temporary files like `dist`, `lib`, `*.ngsummary.json` etc.
-- `yarn clean:all` command will clean up all temporary files along with `node_modules` folder.